Apply now for the 2022 Value Chain Innovation Programme.

 To start your application or to find out more about the programme, please register your interest by filling in the form below.

-Once submitted, you will receive an application form via email.
-We will keep you informed about the programme and send more information in the weeks that follow.
+Once submitted, you’ll receive an application form via email.
+We’ll keep you informed about the programme and send more information in the weeks that follow.
 You can unsubscribe at any time.

 - In 2022 the programme is offered for NZ$ 5,500+GST.